AssemblingTheFuture/zdynamics/content/pages/programacion-basica-robots.md

           Aquí aprenderás toda la teoría detrás del funcionamiento de un robot, desde el funcionamiento de un algoritmo numérico hasta su uso en robots REALES utilizando Python
-      - question: How is this different from what we have today?
+      - question: ¿En qué se diferencía con otros talleres?
         answer: >-
           At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a